Brevard County, Florida Trust Administration

 While representing individuals, businesses, charities, or families, our trust and estate planning attorneys carefully plan and administer to achieve the most tax advantages.
 Rest assured that we will legally minimize or avoid any unnecessary taxes.
 We have helped many personal representatives and trustees save hundreds of thousands in dollars of taxes in the last few years.

-Many successor trustees found the process to be much shorter and less stressful when a professional assists with the settlement process.
+Many successor trustees found the process to be much shorter and less stressful when a professional trust administration lawyer assists with the settlement process.
 The Estate Planning & Elder Law Center of Brevard has years of experience working with successor trustees to streamline this process.
-We have personally assisted over 1500 trustees in the trust administration process and have served as trustee and personal representative in dozens of trust and probate administrations.
+We have personally assisted over 1500 trustees in the Florida trust administration process and have served as trustee and personal representative in dozens of trust and probate administrations.
 We thoroughly understand the process from start to finish and are willing to help, no matter the size of the estate.